Django-Pyhon/basic-banking-django/README.md

 GET				'api/customers/':
 Listing all customers, their accounts, and transactions of accounts

-GET PUT DELETE	'api/customer/<int:pk>':
+GET	'api/customer/<int:pk>':
-Details of customer, Update customer, Delete customer
+Details of customer

 POST			'api/customer/':
 Create new customer